penborter/penborter.github.io/_reviews/Four-Thousand-Weeks.md

 ---

 {% include quote.html
-content="How we spend our days is, of course, how we spend our lives"

-author="Annie Dillard" title="The Writing Life"
+content="How we spend our days is, of course, how we spend our lives." author="Annie Dillard" title="The Writing Life"
 %}